wtistang/2024-TechXchange-Labs/1157-Liberty-Enterprise-Deployment-VMs/README.md

 ## Part 2: Produce Liberty “server packages” as build output

-Following recommended practices for flexible deployment of Liberty applications, you will produce a server package as build output, which includes the Liberty runtime, server configuration, and the application, as a zip archive file.
+Following recommended practices for flexible deployment of Liberty applications, you produce a server package as build output, which includes the Liberty runtime, server configuration, and the application, as a zip archive file.